 Thrilling but telling: The name’s availability underscored a longstanding void and need.

-There have, of course, been other LGBTQ+ groups out here — most notably the East End Gay Organization, spanning the just-post-Stonewall 1970s until it was incorporated into the UpIsland-based Network in 2005, all its services and programs having slowed to a halt.
+There have, of course, been other LGBTQ+ groups out here — most notably the East End Gay Organization, spanning the just-post-Stonewall 1970s until it was finally subsumed into an arm of the UpIsland-based Network in 2010, many of its services and programs by then having been significantly reduced, and, subsequent to the affiliation, ground to a halt.
 EEGO, strong on advocacy and support in a time focused on legal rights and devastated by the AIDS crisis, became a social network of support and quiet celebration of Pride among its members on the East End.
 The Hamptons, liberal in some respects, was no Greenwich Village; people who wanted a parade made an exodus west in the last weekend of June.

 And of course there have been Pride fund-raisers here, many.
 But virtually all of these have been hosted by organizations based elsewhere — mostly New York City.
 For decades they’ve tapped the moneyed Hamptons in July and August and run off with the loot — often for some very worthy causes and programs — to other parts of the state or country.
 Bravo, but also . . . thanks?
 What about us?